CLMBRs/ultk/README.md

     `pip install -e .`

-3. In addition, this project requires [rdot](), a python library of rate-distortion optimization tools.
-When a stable version is available, we will add this to the ULTK `setup.py` file; for now, install via git:

-    `python3 -m pip install git+https://github.com/nathimel/rdot.git`

 ## Getting started

 - Check out the [examples](https://github.com/CLMBRs/ultk/tree/main/src/examples), starting with a basic signaling game.
 The examples folder also contains a simiple efficient communication analysis of [indefinites](https://github.com/CLMBRs/ultk/tree/main/src/examples/indefinites).